farhiongit/message-in-the-bottle/README.md

   and waits for the eater thread to finish (`pthread_join (eater, 0)`) before destroying the bottle (`BOTTLE_DESTROY`).

+### Advanced example

+[`bottle_example.c`](bottle_example.c) is a complete example of a program (compile with option `-pthread`) using a synchronized thread-safe FIFO message queue.

-## Token management
+## Buffered bottle of limited capacity: Token management

-Tokens can be managed with a buffered bottle:
+Tokens can be managed with a buffered bottle, in this very naive model:

 ```c
 #include <stdio.h>